njoshi-23/njoshi-23/README.md

 ## 🚀 About Me
-I'm a gradauate student pursuing my Masters in mechanical engineering @ Arizona State University.
+I'm a Mechanical Engineer, recently gradauated with a Masters in mechanical engineering from Arizona State University.

-Having completed my undergraduate studies in mechanical engineering, I have strong technical skills in engineering and statistics.
+Having completed my undergraduate and graduate studies in mechanical engineering, I have strong technical skills in engineering and statistics.

 As an engineering major I am interested in computer aided designing and manufacturing processes.
 As such I have completed a large amount of relevant coursework, worked on numerous different projects related to design and finite element analysis.